Internships

 Introduction

-Event driven architecture allows us to build loosely coupled applications.
+Event driven architecture allows to build loosely coupled applications.
 In our case a cloud platform that communicates bi-directionaly with IOT devices.
 The idea is that each of the software components communicate asynchronously by emitting and reacting to events.

 Our current message schema provides the following information: